Oxford-HAI-Lab/etr_case_generator/scripts/README.md

 # How to Create Problems

 Use `generate_etr.py`.
-As of January 31, 2025, the other scripts in this directory are deprecated.
+This script generates problems and saves them to a file.
+It has a number of options to control the generation process.

 ## Usage